miracleonyenma/portfolioX/content/articles/Adding-images-to-your-nuxtcontent-articles.md

 ## Nuxt & Nuxt Content

-[Nuxt](https://nuxtjs.org) is a great SSR (Server Side Rendering) framework built for VueJS applications.
+[Nuxt](https://nuxtjs.org) is a great SSR (Server Side Rendering) framework built for Vue applications.
 It's modular, so it comes with a lot of other features that makes creating a Vue app easier and more powerful.

 The [nuxt content module](https://content.nuxtjs.org/) is one of those features.
 It acts as a **Git-based Headless CMS** which helps you render and fetch your Markdown, YAML, JSON, XML and CSV files from your `content/` directory.